 School: Harvard John A. Paulson School of Engineering and Applied Sciences

-A doctorate or terminal degree in a relevant field is required by the expected start date.
+A doctorate or terminal degree in Applied Mathematics or an allied field such as Physics or Engineering is required by the expected start date.

-Required application documents include a cover letter, CV, a statement of research interests, a teaching statement, and up to three representative papers.
+Required application documents include a cover letter, CV, a statement of research interests, a teaching/advising statement (describing teaching philosophy and practices), and up to three representative papers.
 In addition, we ask for a statement describing efforts to encourage diversity, inclusion, and belonging, including past, current, and anticipated future contributions in these areas.
 Candidates are also required to submit the names and contact information for at least three and up to five references, and the application is complete only when three letters have been submitted.
 At least one letter must come from someone who has not served as the candidate's undergraduate, graduate, or postdoctoral advisor.
-We encourage candidates to apply by December 15, 2020, but will continue to review applications until the position is filled.
+We encourage candidates to apply by December 31, 2020, but will continue to review applications until the position is filled.

 Equal Opportunity Employer: